Cartel of the Suns: Nicolás Maduro

-President of Venezuela Nicolás Maduro has personally promoted individuals accused of drug trafficking to high positions of the Venezuelan government.
-In May 2018, he was said to have received drug trafficking profits from Diosdado Cabello.
+President of Venezuela Nicolás Maduro has personally promoted individuals accused of drug trafficking to high positions in the Venezuelan government.
+In May 2018, he was alleged to have received drug trafficking profits from Diosdado Cabello by the US Office of Foreign Assets Control.
+After Maduro was inaugurated for a third term on 10 January 2025, the US State Department under the Biden administration increased their bounty on Maduro from $15 million to $25 million.
+The bounty was doubled to $50 million on 7 August 2025, under the Trump Administration.